That dollar amount results from a 48.7% upturn from $33.8 billion in 2018.

-Based on the average exchange rate for 2022, the Bulgarian lev depreciated by -12.3% against the US dollar since 2018 and diluted by -12.5% from 2021 to 2022.
-Bulgaria’s weaker local currency makes its exports paid for in stronger US dollars relatively less expensive for international buyers.
+Based on the average exchange rate for 2023, the Bulgarian lev depreciated by -3.5% against the US dollar since 2019 but appreciated by 2.8% from 2022 to 2023.
+Bulgaria’s weaker local currency after 2019 makes its exports paid for in stronger US dollars relatively less expensive for international buyers.

 Largest International Customers for Bulgaria’s Exports

-From a continental perspective, more than three-quarters (78.2%) of Bulgaria’s exports by value were delivered to fellow European countries while 14% were sold to importers in Asia.
+From a continental perspective, about three-quarters (75.6%) of Bulgaria’s exports by value was delivered to other European countries while 16% was sold to importers in Asia.
+Bulgaria shipped another 4.8% worth of goods to Africa.

 Bulgaria’s Top 10 Exports

-Bulgaria’s top 10 exports accounted for 56.4% of the overall value of its global shipments.
+Bulgaria’s top 10 exports accounted for 53.9% of the overall value of Bulgarian shipments.

-In second place for improving Bulgarian export sales was animal or vegetable fats, oils and waxes via a 118% advance.
+In second place for improving export sales was cereals via a 16% advance, led by wheat.

-Bulgaria’s shipments of miscellaneous chemical goods posted the third-fastest gain in value, up by 36.5%.
+Bulgaria’s shipments of electrical machinery and equipment posted the third-fastest gain in value, up by 15.9%.

-The lone decliner among Bulgaria’s top 10 export categories was cereals, thanks to a -0.03% year-over-year drop in international sales.
+The severest decliner among Bulgaria’s top 10 export categories was mineral fuels including oil, pulled down by a -38.2% year-over-year drop.

 Products Generating Bulgaria’s Largest Trade Surpluses